-HARMFUL CHEMICALS ARE OVERLOOKED: Some 58 chemicals that under REACH legislation are recognized as "Substances of Very High Concern" (SVHCs) (listed on page 2) are permitted in food contact materials [15].
+HARMFUL CHEMICALS ARE OVERLOOKED: Some 58 chemicals that under REACH legislation are recognized as "Substances of Very High Concern" (SVHCs) are permitted in food contact materials [25].
 It is a blatant contradiction that the health risks from food contact uses are less stringently addressed in laws on food contact materials.
 Under REACH, these chemicals are to be phased out and meanwhile put through strict permission procedures for uses still needed in the interim until safer alternatives are available.
-As the list of SVHCs grows, the list of harmful chemicals currently permitted in FCM is likely also to become longer.
+As the list of SVHCs grows, the list of harmful chemicals currently permitted in food contact materials is likely also to become longer.
 Again, the gap on harmful chemicals also applies both to materials already regulated at EU level, such as plastics, and those materials for which there is no harmonised legislation at EU level.
+For materials for which migration limits exist, actions to revise them as scientific knowledge expands, is overdue.
+This is notably the case for those relating to toxic lead and cadmium from ceramic food packaging, which were due by 1987 and for which the European Commission only launched a public consultation for doing so in May 2019 [26].

-ENDOCRINE DISRUPTING CHEMICALS ARE NOT

-ADDRESSED: Endocrine disrupting chemicals are currently permitted and used in food contact materials in the EU [16].
+ENDOCRINE DISRUPTING CHEMICALS ARE NOT ADDRESSED: Endocrine disrupting chemicals are currently permitted and used in food contact materials in the EU [27].
 The test methods required for those types of food contact materials that have specific laws, such as plastics, generally do not capture anything other than the most evident carcinogenicity, mutagenicity or reproductive toxicity effects.
 The requirements for timings, doses, extrapolations to safe levels and types of adverse effects tracked are not suitable to detect anything other than a very limited range of endocrine disruption effects.
-But the accumulation of animal, laboratory and epidemiological studies over the past 20 years point to the harm to health endocrine disruptors.
-World Organization and United Nations Environment Programme experts and hundreds of other scientists have called for action on reducing people's exposure to EDCs in order to protect health.
-Estimates of the costs of exposures to these chemicals (from multiple sources, not just food contact materials) have been conservatively estimated for Europe at 157 billion Euros per year [17].
+But the accumulation of animal, laboratory and epidemiological studies over the past 20 years point to the harm to health from endocrine disruptors.
+World Health Organization and United Nations Environment Programme experts and hundreds of other scientists have called for action on reducing people's exposure to EDCs in order to protect health.
+Estimates of the costs of exposures to these chemicals (from multiple sources, not just food contact materials) have been conservatively estimated for Europe at 157 billion Euros per year [28].

 RECYCLED INPUTS ARE NOT ASSESSED: Although recycled plastics are regulated at EU level, when recycled inputs are used to manufacture another material, such as paper and board, and no specific (EU or national) law for that material prohibits certain chemicals, then harmful chemicals can end up in the final food contact article.
-A recent testing of pizza boxes by the Danish Consumer Council found fluorinated chemicals, mineral oils, phthalates, bisphenol A and nonylphenol in pizza boxes [18].
+A recent testing of pizza boxes by the Danish Consumer Council found fluorinated chemicals, mineral oils, phthalates, bisphenol A and nonylphenol in pizza boxes [29].

-RISK ASSESSMENT PROCESS IGNORES PEOPLE'S REAL EXPOSURES AND ADDITIVE EFFECTS BETWEEN CHEMICALS: Mixtures of chemicals in one food contact material or the finished food contact article are not assessed.
-Safety levels are determined regardless of combinations arising from exposure to multiple food contact materials, and regardless of total mixed exposures produced by exposure to food contact material chemicals and to other sources of contamination (e.g. from other consumer products such as hygiene /cosmetics, electronics, etc.).
+RISK ASSESSMENT PROCESS IGNORES PEOPLE'S REAL EXPOSURES AND

+ADDITIVE EFFECTS BETWEEN CHEMICALS: Mixtures of chemicals in one food contact material or the finished food contact article are not assessed.
+Safety levels are determined regardless of combinations arising from exposure to multiple food contact materials, and regardless of total mixed exposures produced by exposure to food contact material chemicals and to other sources of contamination (e.g. from other consumer products such as hygiene/cosmetics, electronics, etc.).
 When specific migration levels are set for certain food materials, the existing reality of a cocktail of exposures is treated as non-existent.

-INADEQUATE RESOURCES FOR COMMISSION IMPROVEMENT AND ENFORCEMENT OF EXISTING
+INADEQUATE RESOURCES FOR COMMISSION IMPROVEMENT AND